netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 2) CALCULATE the actual_reality (by iterating METASTATE).

-3) GENERATE "Pristine_Text" (more exact concept definition - in fewer letters than the original).
+3) GENERATE "Pristine_Text" (more exact concept definitions - in fewer letters than the original).

+4) Then Human in The Loop (HITL) acts as auditor to classify the Python UI inputs as AI_OIL.

-Resulting in SIMPLE_WORDS, to describe complex concepts - thanks to LEXICAL_SCIENCE.
+Resulting in SIMPLE_WORDS, that describe complex concepts - in fewer letters than expert jargon.

 ___